lalitpathak/Thesis/Readme.md

 These PPT contains each weeks project realted Work.

 # .Jpynb file will includes
-1. Exploratory Data Analysis \n
+1. Exploratory Data Analysis
-2. Pre-processing and Training Data Development \n
+2. Pre-processing and Training Data Development
-3. Fit Models with Training Data Set \n
+3. Fit Models with Training Data Set
-4. Review Model Outcomes — Iterate over 6 additional models as needed. \n
+4. Review Model Outcomes — Iterate over 6 additional models as needed.
-5. Identify the Final Model \n
+5. Identify the Final Model
-6. Apply the Model to the Complete Data Set \n
+6. Apply the Model to the Complete Data Set
-7. Review the Results — Share your findings \n
+7. Review the Results — Share your findings
-8. Finalize Code  \n
+8. Finalize Code